heitorb/Chatbot_using_NLTK_and_CoreNLP/README.md

-# Chatbot using NLTK and CoreNLP
+# Seq2seq-based Chatbot using TensorFlow

 A neural chatbot using sequence to sequence (seq2seq) model with attentional decoder.